to home page«Home

 James Edward taught all the boys Latin and Greek daily for half-hour before breakfast and two hours after.
 Emma taught them mathematics, and they had a tutor for other subjects.

 Arthur Henry went to Cheltenham in 1849 at 13, where he won a maths prize.
+He was in the Cricket XI and Captain of the Football team.

 The Bishop offered James Edward the Parish of Bray, one of the richest livings in the Diocese, and the family moved to Bray at the end of 1853.